sequenceiq/slider/src/site/md/rolehistory.md

 1. a container on it is located (via the existing container map)
-1. the
-1. the RM asked to release that container.
+1. The RM is asked to release that container.
-1. the (existing) containersBeingReleased Map has the container inserted into it
+1. The (existing) `containersBeingReleased` Map has the container inserted into it